quinn0823/apple-siri-voice-navigation/README.md

 I'm a 17-year-old student, and this project is my first attempt at creating something like this.
 It's for practice and learning.

 This project is available on [Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3404021712).
+You can check out and subscribe to the releases there.

 More languages and voices will be added in the future.
 If the language you speak or voices you prefer aren't available yet, feel free to **leave your requests** on the [Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3404021712) or the [Issues](https://github.com/quinn0823/apple-siri-voice-navigation/issues) page.
 Your suggestions might be implemented in just a few days!